 \section{Introduction}

-Automatic question answering systems that respond to product related questions has gained a lot of attention in recent years due to their extensive application in E-commerce.
-Customers usually post a number of questions before purchasing a product.
-Unless these questions are answered by an user who purchased the product, they go unanswered.
-In such cases, we can utilize the information present in various sources of the product such as reviews, specifications and duplicate questions to aid us in automatically creating a response.
-This rapidly led to variety of works in review and other sources driven answer generation \cite{oaag, rdag, pdrg}. \\
+Automatic question answering systems that respond to product related questions have gained a lot of attention in recent years.
+Customers usually post questions to evaluate a product before purchasing it.
+Unless these questions are answered by a user who purchased it, they go unanswered.
+We observed that questions answered on the same day led to a conversion of \textbf{13.1\%} followed by a steady drop for every unanswered day and stood at \textbf{1.3\%} after day 3.
+In such cases, we can utilize the information present in various sources of the product such as reviews, specifications, and duplicate questions to aid us in automatically creating a response.
+This led to a variety of works in review and other sources driven answer generation \cite{oaag, rdag, pdrg}. \\